Commercial Driver License

 Testing Designated Position (TDP)

 A position that has been identified by the Agency as one for which pre-employment and random drug and alcohol testing is legally permissible.
 The Agency Head shall determine and specify the criteria and procedures to be applied in designating a position for testing.
-View pages 10-11 of the Drug and Alcohol Testing Responsibilities and Procedures for more information.
+View pages 6-7 of the Drug and Alcohol Testing (Non-DOT) for Employees in Testing Designated or Other Positions for more information.

 Follow the applicable procedures listed in the next section, Agency Protocol for Testing Procedures, for each type of testing, i.e. pre-employment, random, etc.